The What, Why and Hows of Visual Merchandising Training

 Read more about our visual merchandising services

-Kristy works at CAPS Group as Creative & Visual Merchandising Services Manager, International.
+Author: Kristy Lau, CAPS Group Creative & Visual Merchandising Services Manager, International.

 About the company: at CAPS Group we get it.
 We provide a ‘one stop shop’ service to retailers that care about their sales performance and the power of customer experience.
 Get in touch and challenge us!